1971 Iraq poison grain disaster: Causes

 A map of Iraq (1976) showing the provinces referred to.

-Some 95000 t of grain (73,201 tonnes of wheat grain and 22,262 tonnes of barley), coloured a pink-orange hue, were shipped to Iraq from the United States and Mexico.
-The wheat arrived in Basra on SS Trade Carrier between 16 September and 15 October, barley between 22 October and 24 November 1971.
+Some 95000 t of grain (73,202 tonnes of wheat grain and 22,262 tonnes of barley), coloured a pink-orange hue, were shipped to Iraq from the United States and Mexico.
+The wheat arrived in Basra on SS Trade Carrier between 16 September and 15 October, the barley between 22 October and 24 November 1971.
 Iraq's government chose Mexipak, a high-yield wheat seed developed in Mexico by Norman Borlaug.
 The seeds contained an average of 7.9 μg/g of mercury, with some samples containing up to nearly twice that.
-The decision to use mercury-coated grain has been reported as made by the Iraqi government, rather than the supplier, Cargill.
-The three northern governorates of Nineveh, Kirkuk and Erbil together received more than half the shipments.
+The three northern governorates of Nineveh, Kirkuk and Erbil received more than half the shipments.
 Contributing factors to the epidemic included the fact that distribution started late, and much grain arrived after the October–November planting season.

 Farmers were supposed to plant the poisoned grain, but many instead offered it to their families as food, since their own planting had been completed.
-Distribution was hurried and open, with grain being distributed free of charge or with payment in kind.
-Some farmers even sold off their own grain, lest this new grain's harvest devalue their old varieties.
+Distribution was, in later stages hurried and open, with grain being distributed free of charge with the expectation of payment in kind when the harvest season came.
+Some farmers even sold off their own grain, in order to claim more of the imported grain.
 This left them dependent on tainted grain for the winter.
 Many Iraqis were either unaware of the significant health risk posed, or chose to ignore the warnings.
-Initially, farmers were to certify with a thumbprint or signature that they understood the grain was poison, but according to some sources, distributors did not ask for such an indication.
+Initially, farmers were to certify with a thumbprint or signature that they understood the grain was poison, however some distributors ignored this requirement.
 Warnings on the sacks were in Spanish and English, not at all understood, or included the black-and-white skull and crossbones design, which meant nothing to Iraqis.
 The long, asymptomatic latent period of mercury poisoning may have granted farmers a false sense of security when animals fed the grain initially appeared to be fine.
 The red dye washed off the grain; the mercury did not.
 Hence, washing may have given only the appearance of removing the poison.

+The Iraqi government made limited attempts to control the distribution of the mercury grain.
+Four high-ranking officials were posted at the Basra docks during the first two weeks of unloading.
+However, control of the unloading process slipped afterwards, with some spilt grain being stolen by dockworkers.
+Aircraft were used to drop half a million leaflets warning of the mercury, however this was an insufficient quantity for the population at the time.